 Using the numbers above and to look out for 20 days we have:

 In 20 days there is a 68% chance that TOP will finish between $36.65 and $43.35.

-As we begin to scratch the surface of volatility we can already start to see how integral our understanding of volatility will play into how we profit with options.
+As we begin to scratch the surface of volatility, we can already start to see how integral our understanding of volatility will play into how we profit with options.
 By using standard deviation, implied volatility and expected volatility you can know where the underlying is expected to move for the options you wish to trade.
-You will also use this knowledge to help select different types of option strategies and the various strikes you will trade.
+You will also use this knowledge to help select different types of options strategies and the various strikes you will trade.

 Remember the three types of volatility and their jobs:

-- Historical volatility: shows how the stock has moved in the past, usually 20 or 30 trading days back.
+- Historical volatility shows how the stock has moved in the past, usually 20 or 30 trading days back.

 - Implied volatility: shows the expected move one year out.